Autism Services Waiver Program

 Description of the Office of Family Initiatives

-- Developing, supporting and participating on Parent Advisory Councils (PAC’s) at local Early Intervention programs
+- Developing, supporting, and participating in Parent Advisory Councils (PAC’s) at local Early Intervention programs

 - Attending workshops and training programs